ncarlier/nunux-keeper/README.md

 * Documents attached medias are also saved.
 * Search a document with powerfull full text queries.
 * Access from your mobile or your computer.
 It's full responsive.
-* Easyly save web content while surfing thanks to the awesome bookmarklet.
+* Easily save web content while surfing thanks to the awesome bookmarklet.
+* Share a document on a public page.
 * Build your own client application thaks to the RESTFul JSON API.
 * Link your account with Twitter and keep your tweets.
 * Import your bookmarks from Pocket.

 ## Roadmap

-* Share a document using plugins.
-Share by mail, QRcode, other web sites;
 * Add the ability to choose a different storage system (ftp, remoteStorage, dropbox, etc.);
 * Add a user quota for local storage;
 * Add some user dashboard with stats;